Donald Macdonell (Australian politician)

 In 1901 he was elected to the New South Wales Legislative Assembly as the Labor member for Cobar, serving until 1911.
 He was Minister for Agriculture and Chief Secretary in the McGowen ministry from 1910 to 1911.
-He was absent from parliament from 1 March 1911 due to illness but was expected to recover when a political crisis caused by the resignation of 2 Labor members resulted in parliament being prorogued and he was automatically expelled for non-attendance during an entire session.
+He had been absent from the parliament from 1 March 1911 due to illness but was expected to recover when a political crisis caused by the resignation of 2 Labor members resulted in the parliament being prorogued and he was automatically expelled for non-attendance during an entire session.
 He was re-elected unopposed in the Cobar by-election on 7 October, but died three weeks later.